 Films can be effective tools to strengthen human rights movements and create social and environmental change.
 The FIFDH Impact Day aims to find potential alliances and strategies that will increase the quality and results of their joint actions to have a positive impact on the world we live in.
 Sixteen projects have been selected to participate at the Impact Day this year, some of which address environmental issues including plastic pollution.
-An informative session for NGOs and Organizations wanting to engage with films will take place on 9 March.
+An informative session for NGOs and Organizations wanting to engage with films will take place on 9 March, at 12.30 CET.

 Several projects for the Impact Day 2021 deal with environmental issues, including:

 - Holding the Sky | The adventure of a Yanomami spokesman who travels around the world with his son to raise awareness about the endangered Amazon forest

 - Paradise | The crusade of three environmental activists to protect the Philippines’ last ecological frontier

 - The Last Nomads | The struggles of a family living in a threatened reserve in Montenegro

 - The Mine | The battle of a group of Maya Qu’qchi women in Guatemala to hold multinational corporations accountable for their acts in the work of a mine